squizlabs/PHP_CodeSniffer/README.markdown

 Issues
 ------

-Bug reports and feature requests can be submitted on the [PEAR bug tracker](http://pear.php.net/package/PHP_CodeSniffer/bugs).
+Bug reports and feature requests can be submitted on the [Github Issue Tracker](https://github.com/squizlabs/PHP_CodeSniffer/issues) or the [PEAR bug tracker](http://pear.php.net/package/PHP_CodeSniffer/bugs).